 If this is the case you can reach for the higher end of the 110-130°F temperature range, anywhere between 120-130°F.

-However, if time is not an issue you should stick to the 120°F and spend a little more time working up a sweat.
+However, if time is not an issue you should stick to the 120°F and spend a little longer working up a sweat.
 This approach allows the infrared light energy to heat your core slowly and gently over a longer period, avoiding a short sharp burst of heat.

 INFRARED SAUNA TEMPERATURE vs. TRADITIONAL SAUNA TEMPERATURE